floswald/EconometricsApps/README.md

-# `R` package `ScPoApps`
+# `R` package `EconometricsApps`

-This is the git repo for undergraduate Econometrics Apps at SciencesPo.
+This is the git repo for undergraduate Econometrics Apps by Florian Oswald.

-**Book?** If you are looking for the book, that's in the [ScPoEconometrics](https://github.com/ScPoEcon/ScPoEconometrics) repo.

-**Slides?** If you are looking for the slides, they are in the [ScPoEconometrics-Slides](https://github.com/ScPoEcon/ScPoEconometrics-Slides) repo.
+**Slides?** If you are looking for the slides, they are in the [Econometrics-Slides](https://github.com/floswald/Econometrics-Slides) repo.

 ## Contents